Law: Policy paper

 The best submissions are concise, targeted and relevant.
 They address the terms of reference, draw on relevant evidence (which may include case studies and statistics), and outline not only what the issues are but how problems can be addressed, as the policy maker looks to submissions for ideas to make recommendations.

-Submissions should be persuasive in tone.
-Your submission will be more compelling if you use strong and direct statements to put forward your case, i.e. ‘the legislation should be amended to include …’, rather than ‘it is submitted that the government should consider making changes to the legislation.’
+Use active, direct language to make your submission persuasive and convincing, i.e. ‘the current legislation should be amended in the following ways…’.
 This will require you to form a well-researched and defensible opinion on one of the focus areas.
 It is not a merely explanatory piece of work – it must take and argue a position.

 When writing a policy paper you should use a conventional citing and referencing system such as AGLC consistently throughout the paper.
 A specific style may be required for some assignments, so make sure you read your assignment instructions carefully.